BrendanGasparin/SERVERTRON/README.md

 - ARK: Survival Evolved server playable over the Internet.

 ## The DevOps Cycle
-DevOps stands for "Development Operations" and is a holistic cycle that combines both software development and operations.
+DevOps stands for "Development Operations" and is a looping cycle that combines both software development and operations.

 The 8 phases of the iterative DevOps cycle are: